Do You Know How to Handle These 7 Event Budget Busters?

 Wedding season is during the summer and early autumn months.
 Even if you’re not necessarily planning a wedding or reception, venue prices will skyrocket.
 Demand is high for venues of all sorts, so conference halls, hotels, and outdoor spaces may be booked back to back.
 If your clients are flexible about event times, you can help find them the best deal possible.
 On top of soaring prices for summer climates, you can expect a steeper price for vendors during weekends.
 Opt for weekday events.
 Catering and other vendors may also have cheaper rates during these times as well.

 Similar to taxes, gratuities can sneak up on you!
-Some businesses build gratuities right into their contracts, but don’t count on it.
+Some businesses build gratuities right into their contracts but don’t count on it.
 If you’re planning a wedding for a bride and groom, hair and makeup artists expect a tip.
-This shouldn’t come as too much of a surprised as they are more or less expected to tip for these services at a salon.
+This shouldn’t come as too much of a surprise as they are more or less expected to tip for these services at a salon.
 Other services that require tips are transportation, set up, catering and bartending.
 We did the legwork for you and compiled a more complete list of where you should tip.
 Check it out here.

 Venue selection is one of the first decisions your clients will make.
 But the price listed on their website doesn’t include all the other expenses you need to pay.
 Some venues make you pay for insurance in their contract.
 Don’t even get us started on the halls that charge you for electricity!
 Venues are all priced differently.
 If the venue price varies per head, make sure you don’t pay for extra space you don’t need.
 Venues may be able to throw in free parking if you’re an expert negotiator, but other fees usually aren’t avoidable.
 Some spaces require you to purchase in-house vending options.
 This would restrict your options.
 You would have no choice but to use their services even if they’re more than you budgeted for.
 Talk about ballooning expenses!